IbzanHyena/blog.ibzan.co.uk/articles/2022-07-25-blog-generator.md

 ### Why J?

-Because I've been writing short J programs recently and wanted to try a larger project.
+Because I&rsquo;ve been writing short J programs recently and wanted to try a larger project.
 So far, all of my J code has been intended to run from the J terminal.
-This would be different - it needs to be run from the command line, ideally on a CI runner somewhere.
+This would be different &mdash; it needs to be run from the command line, ideally on a CI runner somewhere.
 I also wanted to see how J tackles larger projects.

 ### About J